Swag666baby/babytube/README.md

 # babytube
 babytube is a pytube based library to get data from a given youtube video, download it or just the audio.

-necessary:
+# necessary
-nodejs and python must be installed on your machine
+you need python3 and (obviously) nodejs installed on your machine.

 # installation
 ```